JxCarver/UIDDemo/README.md

-Basic demo for a card scanning access control system that uses only UIDs without any encryption.
-Accurately simulates an environment where MiFare has not been set up properly and is therefore vulnerable.
+Basic demo for a card-scanning access control system that relies solely on NFC card UIDs without any encryption.
+This setup accurately simulates an environment where MiFare cards have not been properly configured and are therefore vulnerable to cloning and spoofing.